Table of Contents

 - The analyses that you conduct are robust.

-- The conclusions are clear and parsimonious (that is, simple to explain).
+- The conclusions are clear and parsimonious (i.e., simple to explain).

 - You have gained knowledge through the experiment.